ethereum/fv-blog/_posts/2020-12-10-symbolic-execution-with-ds-test.md

 Failure: prove_transfer(address,uint256)

-  Counter Example:
+  Counterexample:

     result:   Revert("ERC20: transfer to the zero address")
     calldata: prove_transfer(0x0000000000000000000000000000000000000000, 0)
 ```

 We have uncovered another edge case!
 The balancer token disallows transfers to the zero address.
 If
-you are interested in learning about more ERC20 edge cases an extensive list is maintained at
+you are interested in learning about more ERC20 edge cases, an extensive list is maintained at
 [weird-er20](https://github.com/xwvvvvwx/weird-erc20).

 ## Interactive Exploration